 Sphyrnidae aka. hammerheads

 Hammerheads certainly are distinctive; their heads are flattened into a hammer-shaped structure called a cephalofoil, which gives them a larger space for sense organs, allowing them to detect prey with ease.
-In South Africa, we find the smooth hammerhead (Sphyrna zygaena), the second-largest hammerhead shark, along our entire coast and also the more unusual scalloped hammerhead (Sphyrna lewini) which occasionally enters the waters of KwaZulu-Natal.
+In South Africa, we both of the largest hammerhead species, the great hammerhead (Sphyrna mokarran) smooth hammerhead (Sphyrna zygaena) along our entire coast and also the more unusual scalloped hammerhead (Sphyrna lewini) which occasionally enters the waters of KwaZulu-Natal.

 Triakidae aka. houndsharks